Skip to main content

 ramp(_:SendCryptoPayload:) is called when a user clicks Send with your wallet button to initialize crypto transfer.
 SendCryptoPayload is a struct that contains assetInfo: AssetInfo, amount: String and address: String - address where the funds should be send.

-rampDidClose(_) is called when Ramp finishes the flow and can be closed.
-If you used one of the recommended methods for presenting the Ramp view controller, it will close itself.
+rampDidClose(_) is called when Ramp Network finishes the flow and can be closed.
+If you used one of the recommended methods for presenting the Ramp Network view controller, it will close itself.
 Otherwise, you are responsible for closing the view.

 Integration example